BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 go as far as saying the A12 Bionic is 40% faster than the A11 Bionic.

 Here's a breakdown of Geekbench 4 results from the more recent iPhones and my current devices.
-I'm particularily impressed with how well the A12 Bionic compares to my aging mid-2012 MacBook Pro and it's multi-core performance in general.
+I'm particularly impressed with how well the A12 Bionic compares to my aging mid-2012 MacBook Pro and it's multi-core performance in general.